rogersgt/vue-template/README.md

 # Vue Boiler Plate
-Boiler plate for vue.js with browserify, vueify, vue-router, and vue templates
+Boiler plate for Vue 2.0 and webpack ready for development and production.